 The recommendations below are particularly important to read and follow if you are running WATCHOUT version 6.6 or 6.6.1

-There are five different flavors of HAP to choose from when encoding your videos.
+There are six different flavors of HAP to choose from when encoding your videos.

 Three of them are supported by WATCHOUT: